Park Crematorium, Aldershot: Facilities

 Located near Aldershot Park and between Aldershot Cricket Club and the Lido, in addition to the crematorium the facility also has 16 acres of grounds in the Gardens of Remembrance which was formerly Kiln Copse, a woodland at the edge of Aldershot Park.
 Here ashes can be interred.
 The hall holds about 80 people in addition to an organ.
 The complex was renovated in 1996–1997 and includes a memorial room containing Books of Remembrance.

-The Park Crematorium is able to live stream funerals around the world.